bu-icsg/dana/doc/toolflow.md

 Requests to access neural network resources are defined using a transaction model.
 Each transaction needs an input (or set of inputs in the case of training) and a binary data structure describing a neural network.
 Tools are provided that facilitate the generation of these files.
 The workflow and associated tools for the common usage case are discussed below.

-All tools live in a subdirectory of [`xfiles-dana/tools`](https://www.github.com/bu-icsg/xfiles-dana/tree/master/tools), but have symlinks provided in [`xfiles-dana/usr/bin`](https://www.github.com/bu-icsg/xfiles-dana/tree/master/usr/bin).
+All tools live in a subdirectory of [`xfiles-dana/tools`](https://www.github.com/bu-icsg/xfiles-dana/tree/master/tools).

 ## Standard Workflow
-The standard workflow (most of which happens automatically for selected neural networks when you run `make rv`) is shown graphically below:
+The standard workflow (most of which happens automatically for selected neural networks when you run `make`) is shown graphically below:
 ```
 Existing                                      Existing
 Floating Point FANN--+                        Floating Point FANN---+